Losilof39/glDoom/README.md

 ### Why
 The answer is simple.
 These older source ports are special, they paved the way for what we have now, an actual piece of Doom history.
 While glDoom will never be as popular as GZDoom or PRBoom, it's history and legacy is an important part of the Doom Community and rather than be forgotten, they should be maintained for the next generation to use.

-### Compiling
+## Compiling

 ## Windows
 Use the Visual Studio project and build for your architecture.
 Now it compiles on x64.

 ## Linux
-Run ``` sh build.sh ``` to build.
+Run ``` sh build.sh ``` in the commandline to build.

+## Game data
-To use it, you will need to also create the gldoom.wad file by using the wadbuild tool (wadbuild.exe gldoom.lst) in the resources directory.
+Before playing DOOM, you will need to also create the gldoom.wad file by using the wadbuild tool (wadbuild.exe gldoom.lst) in the resources directory.
-Also be sure that gldoom.wad and your IWAD of choice (DOOM, DOOM 2, Ultimate Doom, ...) are in the same folder as the executable!
+Be sure that gldoom.wad and your IWAD of choice (DOOM, DOOM 2, Ultimate Doom, ...) are in the same folder as the executable!
+In order to hear the music in-game you should download [this](https://archive.org/download/free-soundfonts-sf2-2019-04/SC-55.sf2) soundfont, rename it to "soundfont.sf2" and place it in the game directory.
+You could use other sf2 files but I would recommend to use the SC-55, which is the soundcard originally used to create the DOOM music.